sreeajay07/streamlit-login-boilerplate/README.md

 ## Compatibility
 The code is tested and developed  in macos 12.5.1 and using pyton 3.10.6.
 But the code has the realiability to run on most of the configuration .
-If you face issues , do open up an issue for this repo .All the package dependencies are mentioned in requirements.txt.
+If you face issues , do open up an issue for this repo .

 ## Steps to run the code in browser